katzerax/katzerax/README.md

 Hi there!
-I am a software developer interested in building applications that solve whatever problem that needs fixing.
+I am a back-end software developer interested in building applications that solve whatever problem that needs fixing.

 Skills: